open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > least 1 cubic inch of flesh of the creature that is to be cloned,
 > which the spell consumes, and a vessel worth at least 2,000 gp that
 > has a sealable lid and is large enough to hold a Medium creature, such
-> as a huge urn, coffin, mud-­‐‑ filled cyst in the ground, or crystal
+> as a huge urn, coffin, mud-­ filled cyst in the ground, or crystal
 > container filled with salt water)
 >
 > **Duration:** Instantaneous